Send the link below via email or IMCopy

 How can you be inspired by this artist?

-What will you do to show you've been inspired by her work?
+What will you do to show you've been inspired by his work?

 How have materials been used?